Employ-AI/android/README.md

 If you are interested in contributing to this project, please contact us at [ash.wxrz@hotmail.com](mailto:ash.wxrz@hotmail.com).

+Gitflow: We're using Gitflow best practices for our branches, so please read: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow

 ### Files and necessary access

 To start collaborating, you will need to clone this repository, and you will also need to have